-Doctoral students who have passed candidacy and have begun taking doctoral dissertation hours (ENC 7980) must enroll in at least three dissertation hours each semester (including summers, without skipping a semester) until completion of minimum program coursework and dissertation hours.
+Doctoral students who have passed candidacy and have begun taking doctoral dissertation hours must enroll in at least three dissertation hours each semester (including summers, without skipping a semester) until completion of minimum program dissertation hours (15 hours).
 After this, with approval of the dissertation chair or advisor, students may enroll in one dissertation hour per semester.

 Students who need to interrupt their dissertation work for extenuating circumstances must submit a Leave of Absence Form to the College of Graduate Studies.
 Submission and approval of the form must be obtained prior to the first day of classes for the term of non-enrollment.